serhadcicekli/Open-Game-Engine/README.md

 - Fixed the rendering issue of solid colored shapes overflowing from the screen
 - Buffered visual class implemented
 - Default background color changed (rgb: 30,34,38)
+- Fixed object flickering when a physics active object is stuck
+- Added text to objects via shapes
 ### v1.0
-- This is the first version of OGE.
+- This is the first version of OGE